 Excise taxes (25 percent) paid to Liquor Control Board

 Revenue is NOT accepting tax payments for the Liquor Control Board.
-Excise taxes due to the Liquor Control Board must be paid to them electronically or at their office in Olympia
+Excise taxes due to the Liquor Control Board must be paid at their office in Olympia